 Period Skin symptoms:

 Even if your skin is usually on the drier side in the Luteal phase, it will become oily thanks to the decrease of estrogen levels and increase in progesterone levels.
 Research says progesterone is responsible for your sebaceous glands producing more sebum which makes you oily.
-Whether your skin is of the drier skin type, oily or combination skin type, you will be battling against blocked skin meaning spots or an increase in acne.
+Whether your skin is of the drier skin type, oily or combination skin type, you will be battling against blocked skin meaning spots or an increase in period acne.

 Fight back with: